apache/spark/docs/sparkr.md

 </tr>
 </table>

+# Structured Streaming

+SparkR supports the Structured Streaming API (experimental).
+Structured Streaming is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
+For more information see the R API on the [Structured Streaming Programming Guide](structured-streaming-programming-guide.html)

 # R Function Name Conflicts

 When loading and attaching a new package in R, it is possible to have a name [conflict](https://stat.ethz.ch/R-manual/R-devel/library/base/html/library.html), where a